haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 HADDOCK is able to handle such ensembles by using each conformer in turn as a starting point for docking.
 We generally recommend limiting the number of conformers used.
-Otherwise, the number of possible combinations between the input molecules can quickly explode (i.e. become very large).
+Otherwise, the number of possible combinations between the input molecules can quickly escalate (i.e. become very large).
 For example, if both partners contain 10 conformers, this results in 100 possible starting combinations.
 If 1000 rigid-body models are generated (see [HADDOCK general concepts](#haddock-general-concepts) above), each combination would then be sampled only 10 times!

 In case if limiting number of input conformers is an unreasonable choice, it is possible to increase the number of models generated in the rigid-body docking stage (it0).
-However, this requires elevated access privileges on the HADDOCK 2.4 server.
+However, this requires elevated permissions level on the HADDOCK 2.4 server, which you can request via "[User Dashboard](https://wenmr.science.uu.nl/dashboard){:target="_blank"}".

 Now let's display all models of this NMR ensemble simultaneously in ribbon representation.
 This representation is handy for visualizing backbone conformation: